European brown hare syndrome

-Discovery
+History

-European brown hare syndrome virus was first described in the 1980s and was noted as closely related to rabbit hemorrhagic disease (RHD) virus, another calcivirus that causes severe viral hepatitis in European rabbits.
+European brown hare syndrome virus was first described in Sweden in the 1980s and was noted as closely related to rabbit hemorrhagic disease (RHD) virus, another calcivirus that causes severe viral hepatitis in European rabbits.
 A variant of the RHD virus, termed RHDV2, was discovered in the early 2010s that affects both the European rabbit and the European hare.